Polymer/old-docs-site/articles/styling-elements.md

             </style>
           ...

 1. **Prepend selectors with the element name, creating a descendent selector**.
-This makes sure the styling does not leak outside the element's shadowRoot.
+This ensures styling does not leak outside the element's shadowRoot (e.g. upper bound encapsulation).
+Note, this technique does not enforce lower bound encapsulation.

       For example, this rule inside an `x-foo`: